The Ragamuffin cat is loving, affectionate and friendly. This breed is well known for their thick, luxurious coat, and their wonderful personality.

-Ragamuffin cats are fully mature at four years of age and enjoy a long life expectancy.
+Ragamuffin cats are fully mature at four years of age.

 You should also be able to visit before purchasing and take the kitten to your own vet for a health check-up.

 Kitten-proof your house by moving all household cleaning products out of reach.
-Ragamuffins have been known to open cabinets so don’t store them at ground level!
+Some Ragamuffins may learn to open cabinets so don’t store them at ground level!

 Ensure all open windows are screened, and that the screens are secure.